lechatthecat/laravel-coreuivue-integration-by-docker-compose/README.md

 $ docker-compose up -d --build
 ```

-Get inside after building:
+Then get inside after building and run the following:
 ```
 $ docker-compose exec laravel ash
 # ash /docker.sh
 ```
-The app should be running on: http://localhost:10080
+Then the app should be running on: http://localhost:10080

 Logs are:
 ```